-Regular readers of this blog will know that I normally write about specific destinations rather than about the travel industry itself.
+Regular readers of this website will know that I normally write about specific destinations rather than about the travel industry itself.
 However I’ve read two articles recently that have got me thinking about the future of tourism.
 It seems to me that we’re going to have to rethink our attitudes towards how and why we travel.

-What’s Wrong With the Tourist Industry?
+What’s Wrong With The Tourist Industry?

 These two articles seem to sum up many of the problems with the tourist industry as it is now, and as it could be in the future.
 The first was How A Bucket List Ruins Travel by Betsy Wuebker of Passing Thru.
 Betsy describes the way so many travellers concentrate on the “must do” sights, rather than focusing on what they actually want to do.
 It’s an easy trap to fall into – I’ve often done it myself.
 And it is reinforced by guidebooks, tour agents and all those articles with titles like “10 Places to See Before You Die”.
 (Have a look at Betsy’s piece for some alternatives to bucket lists.)